-This post recalls 10 films presented at the 2018 Camerimage Festival that struck me with their powerful cinematography.
-Of course there are many promising films from 2018 that I have not yet seen, so naturally I will complement this list in a later post.
+This post recalls 10 films presented at the 2018 Camerimage Festival that struck me with their powerful cinematography, and the aesthetics and tools evoked.

 Art and Technology

-In past posts on this blog, I have noted different aesthetic approaches in contemporary cinematography and filmmaking; the films below include:
+In past posts, I have noted different aesthetic approaches in contemporary cinematography and filmmaking; the films below include: